AbdyyEee/bmsm2json/README.md

 # bmsm2json
 A script that converts Streetpass Mii Plaza's message files (`bmsm`) to json and back.
+Supports new entries, unknown data editing, and message editing.

 See `text_sample.json` for the syntax of this file.